 OBF accomplishments over the past year include:

-- OBF and BOSC remain very active on social media.
-There were 25 posts on our blog (open-bio.org/blog/) as well as emails to our subscribers, posts on LinkedIn and Bluesky, and messages in public Slack channels.
-As of January 6, 2025, OBF has 963 followers on Bluesky (https://bsky.app/profile/openbio.bsky.social).
+- OBF and BOSC remain active on social media.
+There were 22 posts on our blog (open-bio.org/blog/) as well as emails to our subscribers, posts on LinkedIn and Bluesky, and messages in public Slack channels.
+As of January 13, 2026, OBF has 1.6K followers on Bluesky (https://bsky.app/profile/openbio.bsky.social) and 688 group members in our LinkedIn group (https://www.linkedin.com/groups/9539620/)

 BOSC accomplishments over the past year include:

-- BOSC 2024, the 25th annual Bioinformatics Open Source Conference, was part of ISMB 2024 in Montréal, Canada, and online.
-Approximately 200 people participated in BOSC sessions.
+- BOSC 2025, the 26th annual Bioinformatics Open Source Conference, was part of ISMB/ECCB 2025 in Liverpool, UK, and online.
+Attendance at BOSC peaked at 283 in-person attendees, with additional online participants.

-- In addition to the two keynotes, BOSC 2024 included 36 talks chosen from submitted abstracts and 23 posters presented in person or online.
-The complete lists of talks and posters can be found at www.open-bio.org/events/bosc-2024/bosc-2024-schedule.
+- In addition to the two keynotes, BOSC 2025 included 34 talks chosen from submitted abstracts and 43 in-person posters, plus 4 online posters.
+The complete lists of talks and posters can be found at www.open-bio.org/events/bosc-2025/bosc-2025-schedule.

 Equity, Diversification, and Inclusion Efforts

 - As in previous years, BOSC prioritized its time and funds to ensure our meeting was more diverse and inclusive.
 Anyone who submitted an abstract to BOSC could request fee assistance by checking a box on the submission form.
 Additionally, participants were encouraged to apply for OBF Event Fellowships.
-In 2024, 14 people (13 from underrepresented groups) were granted free registration thanks to a combination of registration fee waivers and OBF Event Fellowships (funded by sponsorships).
+In 2025, 14 people (12 from underrepresented groups) were granted free registration to ISMB/BOSC thanks to a combination of registration fee waivers and OBF Event Fellowships (funded by sponsorships).

 - Our keynote speaker selection process is designed to be inclusive and transparent.
 In the first phase, we invite as broad a community as possible to nominate potential speakers.
 After that, we apply our Invited Speaker Rubric (https://github.com/OBF/bosc_materials/blob/master/invited-speaker-process.md) to narrow down the list of candidates and solicit community feedback.
 This process has helped us choose keynote speakers who represent a diversity of backgrounds and ideas.
-In the past decade, BOSC has had 20 keynote speakers.
-11 were women or non-binary people; 7 were non-white.
+In the first few years of BOSC, the two keynote speakers were often both white men.
+In more recent years, that has not been the case.

 - We offer honoraria to our keynote speakers, in recognition of the fact that not all researchers are privileged to be able to donate their time.
-Those who do not want to accept honoraria were given the option to donate it back to help support future EDI endeavors.
-We see the honorarium program as one aspect to our inclusiveness in choosing keynote speakers, which we are still striving to improve.
+Those who do not want to accept honoraria were given the option to donate it back to help support future DEI-related endeavors.

-- The BOSC Organizing Committee and Review Committee are diverse, with wide representation from people of different ethnicities and geographical locations.
-We hope to continue making both of these committees, as well as BOSC participation in general, even more representative of the whole world, particularly the global south.
+- The BOSC Organizing Committee and Review Committee are both diverse, with wide representation from people of different ethnicities and geographical locations.
+We hope to continue making both of these committees, as well as BOSC participation in general, even more representative of the whole world, particularly the Global South.

 - A page on our website (https://www.open-bio.org/bosc-dei/) provides more information about how BOSC has supported diversity, inclusion and accessibility (also known as DEI or EDI).